Agustín Pedro Justo: Presidency (1932–1938)

 Justo became president on 20 February 1932.
 In addition to political turmoil caused by the coup, he had to make progress on the problems relating to the Great Depression, which had put an end to commercial profits and the full employment enjoyed by the Yrigoyen and Alvear administrations.
 His first minister of the Treasury, Alberto Hueyo, took very restrictive measures against the economy.
 The independent socialist Antonio de Tomaso joined him in Agriculture.
-He reduced the public expense, and restricted the circulation of currency and applied harsh fiscal measures.
+He reduced the public expense and restricted the circulation of currency and applied harsh fiscal measures.
 An empréstito patriótico, or patriotic loan, was made, attempting to strengthen the financial coffers.
 The first of these measures was imposed on gasoline.
 It was meant to finance the newly created Dirección Nacional de Vialidad, or the National Office of Public Highways, which undertook the betterment of the highway network.
 The difficulties for Hueyo's program would finally convince Justo to adopt this model in his economic policy.
 In addition, he encouraged the project of the mayor of Buenos Aires, Mariano de Vedia y Mitre, who undertook an ambitious project of urban organization, opening the Diagonal Norte and Diagonal Sur, paving Avenida General Paz, widening Avenida Corrientes, constructing the first stretch of 9 de Julio Avenue and building the Obelisco de Buenos Aires.

-The substitution of Hueyo by the socialist Frederico Pinedo would mark a change in the political scene in the government.
+The substitution of Hueyo by the independent socialist Federico Pinedo would mark a change in the political scene in the government.
 The intervention of the government in the economy was more significant, creating the Junta Nacional de Granos, or the National Grain Committee, and of Meat, and soon after, with the advice of English economist Otto Niemeyer, the creation of the Banco Central de la República Argentina, or the Central Bank of the Argentine Republic.